bigwilliam/custom-site-template/README.md

 # VVV site template for PHP apps
-For when you just need a simple dev site, PHP.
-WordPress has been removed for this one.
+For when you just need a simple dev site, for PHP.
+Also sets up SSL if config has it turned on.

 ## Overview
 This template will allow you to create a plain PHP dev environment using only `vvv-custom.yml`.